 The school day is a routine that has a clear beginning, a clear middle (lunchtime), and a clear end.
 In between, we use strategies such as schedules (visual or otherwise), calendars, verbal prompts (“five more minutes”), with school bells regularly going off, all day long.
 If a child with CVI relies on this reliability and structure, how does he ever learn to cope with the concept of unstructured, abstract time?

 To remedy this, there is the tendency to create a schedule each day, use timers.
 This works if your time is still fairly structured – Occupational therapy is at 10 o’clock every day.
 Or, We go to speech therapy every Wednesday at four.
 But sometimes it’s more like, We can do that after mommy finishes her work.
 Or, If the weather is nice, let’s go to the beach.
 Difficulty arises when time is too abstract, ungraspable, not concrete.
 Troubles arise when the activity is dependent on some other variable (mommy finishing her work, the weather).
-Yes, a schedule is reliable – but what do you when plans are more abstract or need to change?
-When that happens, calendars and schedules and timers and verbal prompts are useless in the face of a child having a CVI meltdown due to a lack of structure or sudden transition.
+Yes, a schedule is reliable – but what do you do when plans are more abstract or suddenly need to change?
+When that happens, calendars and schedules and timers and verbal prompts are useless in the face of a child having a CVI meltdown because of a lack of structure or a sudden transition.

 Most of life’s transitions are unplanned.
 We do not see them coming.
 What do you do when the pool is abruptly closed for cleaning on the day you drop by for a swim?
 (Even though you quadruple checked the pool schedule before suggesting the idea of swimming.)
 Or when the airplane has a mechanical issue and though you boarded early and are all settled in, you now need to deplane and wait and worse – somehow calmly explain the delay to your child with CVI.
 We’ll get back on the plane in an hour.
-Ok, now it’s an hour and a half, no big deal.
+Ok, now it’s two hours, no big deal.
 Eventually it becomes an unbearbale three hour wait.
 Or on a different flight, again after boarding the plane, a broken seat (yes, a seat) results in a two hour delay and missed connecting flight home due to paperwork (yes, a seat).
-Or maybe when you and your child both are deliberately sleep deprived in meticulous preparation for an EEG, only to show up for the appointment one full day early.
+Or maybe when you and your child both are deliberately sleep deprived in meticulous preparation for an EEG, only to show up for the appointment a full 24 hours early.
 Or, the car tire that suddenly flats on a busy freeway on your way home from a fun weekend.
 All of these were real life experiences.
 Some went Ok.
 Others I prefer to forget.
 The flat tire went remarkably well.
 Deplaning?
 Not so much.
 These might seem extreme examples but there are countless every day examples too.
 The store closed before we got there.
 School got cancelled.
 A provider had to reschedule at the last minute.
 And a thousand more things that you don’t even want to think about.